-We will not share your personal information with any other third parties without your permission unless we have a legal obligation to do so.
+NLT Ireland will not share personal information with any other third parties without permission unless we have a legal obligation to do so.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
+Requests may be made by individuals to obtain any personal information on themselves held by NLT Ireland under the Data Protection Act 1998.
 A log of all information access requests is maintained.
 Requests are responded to within 30 days of the request.
-If you would like a copy of the information held on you, please email us this request using our Contact Us information.
+If any individual would like a copy of the information held on them, please email this request to firstname.lastname@example.org

 Images and Messages

 NLT Ireland is a signatory of the Dóchas Code of Conduct on Images and Messages (see more on https://dochas.ie/images-and-messages).
 All images and messages related to case stories on the company website or newsletters use first names or village name and not both.

 Date for next review of GDPR Policy Winter 2022